Tips for Pantry Pest Prevention

 Pantry Pest Removal

 If you notice pantry pests or the signs of an infestation, it’s important to act quickly.
 Remove all infested items, throw them away outdoors in a sealed trash can, and thoroughly clean your shelves.
-If you need help controlling the infestation, it’s best to call a professional exterminator such as The Hitmen Termite & Pest Control.
+If you need help controlling the infestation, it’s best to call a professional exterminator such as Western Exterminator, formerly Hitmen.
 We can help you learn the best pantry pest prevention tips to avoid having to deal with them again.